iDebraW/travel-site/README.md

 # travel-site
 Course work for Class  :::  Git a Web Developer Job: Mastering the Modern Workflow

+Completed the course 11/10/2016 - Enjoyed the course very much.
+Brad Schiff is a GREAT Teacher!!

 Using GitHub respository.

 Working With: